richchapler/AzureSolutionsDocumentation/curricula/SQL_DP300Bootcamp_Questions.md

 <br>D) TODATETIMEOFFSET(day, -7, GETDATE())

 ### Question 28
-Your organization manages dozens of Azure SQL databases and must automatically notify each database’s owner whenever configuration settings (for example, service tier or storage size) change.
+Your organization manages dozens of Azure SQL databases and must automatically notify each database's owner whenever configuration settings (for example, service tier or storage size) change.

 Which Azure Monitor configuration should you use?
 <br>A) Create a metric alert rule